DOCUMENTS AND FORMS

 Places need to be booked on the Children & Families Page

-The Edge is our Senior youth group new for 2019.
-Open to anyone in year 9 - year 13 the group is jam packed with mad activities, chill out time and off site adventures!
-We meet every Friday during term time.
+The Edge is open to anyone in year 7 - year 13.
+The group is jam packed with mad activities, chill out time and off site adventures!
+We meet every Friday during term time at Southover Hall.

 If you want your Sunday collection money to go to the church rather than the monthly mission partner put it in one of the envelopes with red printing.
 If you are a taxpayer then put your details on the front of the envelope to add the Gift Aid which we claim back.